SHtress/SHtress/README.md

 Mostly work with C/C++.
 Have experience in automation with Python and Bash.
 Currently studying PHP.

 Interested in Artificial Intelligence and Operating Systems.
-Big fan of terminals anc CLI.
+Big fan of terminals and CLI.

 More about my coding life: